Bull Terrier in an Apartment

 Can a Bull Terrier live in an apartment?
 With adequate daily exercise, Bull Terriers can adapt to apartment living, though a home with a yard is preferable.

-With a typical weight of 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier requires thoughtful care tailored to their specific breed characteristics.
+At 50-70 lbs and a 12-13 yrs lifespan, the Bull Terrier is a breed whose temperament and health considerations each warrant focused attention, not default assumptions.
 The practical information below will help guide your decisions.

 Space Requirements